-Modifier QZ: CRNA without medical direction by a physician: Reimbursement is the lower of the billed charge or 85 percent of the MAR for the anesthesia procedure.
+Modifier QZ CRNA without medical direction by a physician-Reimbursement is the lower of the billed charge or 85 percent of the MAR for the anesthesia procedure.
 Modifier QZ shall be used when unsupervised anesthesia services are provided by a certified registered nurse anesthetist.
+When a CRNA performs the anesthesia procedure without any direction by a physician, modifier QZ should be appended to the code for the anesthesia service.
+In these instances, CRNA or AA payment is based on the lower of billed charges or 100 percent of the MAR.